-F1 2020 plays really well with a wheel, once it is configured properly.
-Unfortunately, much like F1 2018 and F1 2019, the default settings for the Thrustmaster TMX and T150 don't do the game justice.
-The steering angle, in particular, needs to be set properly for the game to be even playable.
-The force feedback is overly strong and feels fairly dead, but can be improved a lot with the right settings, giving a much better driving experience.
+F1 2021 plays really well with a wheel, once it is configured properly.
+Unlike previous entries in the series, they have actually created very good default force feedback settings for the Thrustmaster TMX and T150.
+The steering angle still needs to be set properly for the game to be even playable, though.

+The default force feedback is actually quite light and can be improved with some tweaks to give it a little more power.
 A lot of people mistakenly believe that maximizing the force feedback settings means the force feedback is more "realistic."
-This is not true on any wheel, but especially weaker, lower end wheels.
-The purpose of the force feedback is to give you information about the track surface and how much grip the tires have.
-Much of this information would be felt through g-forces and the shaking of the car itself in real life.
-In a simulated game, however, all we have is the wheel itself, so we have to make concessions to realism to get more information to the player.
-Lowering the strength of the big forces allows the wheel to still give important information about the track when you are in a high speed corner, for instance.
+The true purpose of the force feedback is to give you information about the track surface and how much grip the tires have.
+In real life, this would be felt through g-forces and the shaking of the car.

 Thrustmaster Control Panel Settings